PaulDance/cargo-liner/README.md

 Options:
   -n, --no-self
           Disable self-updating.

           Cannot be used in conjunction with `--only-self`.
+Default:
-Default: `false`, i.e. self-update.
+          `false`, i.e. self-update.

   -s, --only-self
           Only self-update and do not install or update any other package.

           Cannot be used in conjunction with `--no-self`.
+Default:
-Default: `false`, i.e. install or update other packages as well.
+          `false`, i.e. install or update other packages as well.

   -c, --skip-check
           Skip the summary version check and directly call `cargo install` on each configured package.

           The version check is relatively quick and enables skipping calls to `cargo install` when no update is required, which saves quite a bit of time.
 However, if you wish, this option is still available in order not to run the check: doing so will probably take more time in the end most of the time, except if you have a very small amount of packages configured (e.g. one or two) or if all or almost all packages are not already installed.

           It can also be used as a workaround in case a certain operation fails in your particular environment, for example: reading from `.crates.toml` under the `$CARGO_HOME` or `$CARGO_INSTALL_ROOT` directory or making requests to the registry.
 These operations will thus be entirely skipped.

   -f, --force
           Force overwriting existing crates or binaries.

           Passes the option flag onto each call of `cargo install`.
 It will, for example, redownload, recompile and reinstall every configured package when used in conjunction with `--skip-check`.

   -v, --verbose...
           Be more verbose.
 Use multiple times to be more and more so each time.

           When omitted, INFO and above messages of only this crate are logged.
 When used once, DEBUG and above messages of only this crate are logged.
 When used twice, DEBUG and above messages of all crates are logged.
 When used three times or more, TRACE and above messages of all crates are logged.

   -q, --quiet...
           Be quieter.
 Use multiple times to be more and more so each time.

           When omitted, INFO and above messages of only this crate are logged.
 When used once, WARN and above messages of only this crate are logged.
 When used twice, ERROR messages of all crates are logged.
 When used three times or more, no message will be logged.

+      --color <WHEN>
+          Control the coloring of the logging output.

+          This enables one to manually specify when should the logs be colored or not, for example if the automatic detection is either not wished or not functional.

+          [default: auto]
+          [possible values: auto, always, never]

   -h, --help
-          Print help information (use `-h` for a summary)
+          Print help (see a summary with '-h')

 ```

 Simply run `cargo liner ship` in order to: